 Here is a teaser video for some of the ideas we’ll be talking about.
 Check it out!

 We all know deep breathing is good for us.
 Making it easier to take that full deep breath is exactly what this video is for, as well as alleviating tension and loosening up the rib-cage and shoulders.
 Try it out!

 BONUS!
 This second video requires an elastic exercise band, but takes this exercise to the next level.
 You can reduce tension and increase the range of motion.
 I like these exercise bands, but any you like are great.

 Simple isolation exercises can be really powerful tools for creating a feeling of looseness and ease in your body.
 This simple practice can be used daily (or even hourly!) to open up the low back, hips, and pelvis.
 It also helps you look great on the dance floor! 😉

 This is one of my favorite exercise sequences.
 I got this sequence from my friend and colleague Dr Satya over at Resilience Artist.
 Check out the rest of her offerings there, she’s frankly brilliant.

-This sequence is a great daily practice that takes no more than 5-10 minutes, and really improves range of motion of the spine, and also takes tension off of the spinal cord (and brain!), reducing the overall stress response in the brain with repetition over time.
+This sequence is a great daily practice that takes no more than 10-15 minutes, and really improves range of motion of the spine, more importantly, it reduces the fight-or-flight response in the brain.
+The effects are cumulative over time.
 If you have any questions, just drop us an email at firstname.lastname@example.org